TeamGloomy/TeamGloomy.github.io/pages/mydoc/STM32F4/SKR_Pro_v1.2/3.4/skr_pro_1.2_btt_mot_exp.md

 ---
-title: Connecting a BTT-MOT-EXP to an SKR Pro v1.1 and v1.2
+title: Connecting a BTT-MOT-EXP to an SKR Pro v1.2
 tags: []
 keywords:
-last_updated: 15/07/2021
+last_updated: 03/04/2024
-summary: "How to connect a BTT-MOT-EXP to an SKR Pro v1.1 and v1.2"
+summary: "How to connect a BTT-MOT-EXP to an SKR Pro v1.2"
 sidebar: mydoc_sidebar
-permalink: skr_pro_btt_mot_exp.html
+permalink: skr_pro_1.2_btt_mot_exp.html
 folder: mydoc
 comments: false
 toc: false